s-elo/AI/README.md

 # Run the code

-*Run the code of each section using coresponding command*
+*Run the simulation of each section using corresponding command*

 ## 1. Beta-binomial Naive Bayes

 ```bash
 python main.py beta_NB
 ```
+It takes about 175s

 ## 2. Gaussian Naive Bayes